 Though some would say I should focus on myself during my twenties, I am not about selfish intent, but about selfless intent; therefore, I have the needs of others in mind before my own, which is why I view family as an important part of who I am.
 I have no desire to live for myself, but to live for God and others; therefore, my biggest desire is to one day be a homemaker, for having a family allows me to serve and attend to needs of others.

 Though I am confident in what I want and the path that God has placed me on, I trust God with my future, and I do not worry.
 When the right man does come along, I want to be so in love with Jesus that my love for Christ is the most captivating thing about me.

-However, I do want to give my two cents on “Millennial Dating,” for I blame the lack of understanding on the “culture” we live in, for our culture is about selfish intent and the needs of “oneself” rather focusing on what truly matters.
-It is now apparent that younger people are not getting married and are not having children anymore, for we have had record lows in births in the history of the country as of late, which worries me, for not only are a lack of children being born, but marriage is now decreasing, which concerns me as a woman who wants to be married.
+However, I do want to give my two cents on “Millennial Dating,” for it is now apparent that younger people are not getting married and are not having children anymore, for we have had record lows in births in the history of the country as of late, which worries me, for not only are a lack of children being born, but marriage is now decreasing, which concerns me as a woman who wants to be married.

 “Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
 Let each of you look out not only for his own interests, but also for the interests of others.”
 Philippians 2:3-5